How long will my dental restorations last?

 When looking for an answer to the question of longevity of new dental work, look at the past of your natural teeth.
 While we have gotten pretty good at mimicking nature, your natural teeth are hard to improve on.
 Ask yourself how they held up.
 If you're young and your natural teeth are in bad shape with frequent cavities, worn, chipped or broken teeth and fillings, chances are that the longevity of your dental work will be toward the lower end of the range.
 On the other hand, if you're older and your teeth have held up pretty well, then you can expect to enjoy your new dentistry for a long time.

 It's impossible to put an exact number to the answer, but there are things you can do to help.
 Regular professional care and excellent care at home are the most important.
 If a night guard is recommended, take that recommendation seriously.
 Make sure to discuss your concerns with your dentist and hygienist.
 They are in the best position to assess your specific needs and give you more detailed recommendations.

 Do you accept my insurance?

 Regardless of your plan or the level of coverage, you can be sure we will do our very best for you.
 We have only one level of care.
-If you are not yet a patient, give us a call and we can help you determine the level of insurance benefit you can obtain for treatment we perform.
-Come in and meet us, and see why many of our patients stay with us even if they might have less out of pocket expense somewhere else.
+If you are not yet a patient, give us a call and we can help you determine the level of insurance benefit you can obtain for the treatment we perform.
+Come in and meet us and see why many of our patients stay with us even if they might have less out-of-pocket expenses somewhere else.

 Will I be charged if I miss an appointment?